 A cookie is a small file with a unique ID which your browser saves to your computer.
 It does not contain any personally identifiable information, however it enables websites to track visitor movements and preferences.
 We may place a cookie on your device to enable us to deliver ads about our services or promotions to you when you visit third-party websites that use the same Google advertising platform.
 This cookie only knows that you visited our website and does not contain any personally identifiable data.
 If you prefer to disable cookies, instructions for doing so can be found in the Help section of your web browser.

 Note that disabling cookies on our website will prevent us from being able to display advertisements to you on third-party websites that promote our services, or those of our station sponsors which may be relevant to you.

 Our website may contain links to third party websites, and third-party websites may also have links to our website.

 We only use your personal information for the particular purpose you provided it.
 In some cases, we may use it also to send you periodic updates aboutultra106five.

 At times we may be required to use third-party providers (for normal operation and contingency storage) to host some or all of our systems.
-These providers may have technical facilities in countries other than Australia, these providers will be required to maintain the same privacy safeguards which the University maintains.
+These providers may have technical facilities in countries other than Australia, these providers will be required to maintain the same privacy safeguards which ultra106five maintains.

 How you can access your personal information